pandemicsyn/stalker/README.md

 ## stalker_runner

 It pulls checks out of a Redis list.
 Then makes the http call for the check to the agent.
 It parses the result and updates the database accordingly (i.e. marking a check as failed, setting the next run time, etc).
-It also does some vary basic flap detection.
+It also does basic flap detection, and handles notifications using any enabled notification plugins.

+## Notification Plugins

+ - Pagerduty Incident API (Support's triggering and resolving)
+ - Mailgun API
+ - Email via smtplib
+ - Shell Command Execution*
+ - HTTP POST*

 ## TODO's